olegantonyan/mpz/README.md

 To build Qt5 version add `-DUSE_QT5=ON` to cmake cli.

-You can also link against shared libraries Taglib, yaml-cpp, or libmpdclient installed on your OS instead of using vendored statically compiled versions.
-To do this add `-DUSE_SYSTEM_TAGLIB=ON -DUSE_SYSTEM_YAMLCPP=ON -DUSE_SYSTEM_LIBMPDCLIENT=ON` to cmake cli.
+You can also link against shared libraries Taglib, yaml-cpp, libmpdclient, or QHotkey installed on your OS instead of using vendored statically compiled versions.
+To do this add `-DUSE_SYSTEM_TAGLIB=ON -DUSE_SYSTEM_YAMLCPP=ON -DUSE_SYSTEM_LIBMPDCLIENT=ON -DUSE_SYSTEM_QHOTKEY=ON` to cmake cli.

-Other options: `-DENABLE_DBUS=OFF` drops Linux MPRIS support, `-DENABLE_MPD_SUPPORT=OFF` drops mpd client mode.
+Other options: `-DENABLE_DBUS=OFF` drops Linux MPRIS support, `-DENABLE_MPD_SUPPORT=OFF` drops mpd client mode, `-DENABLE_QHOTKEY=OFF` drops global media-key hotkeys (on by default, except macOS and Windows MSVC where the OS owns media keys), `-DENABLE_CRASH_HANDLER=OFF` drops the builtin crash handler (on by default on Linux, macOS and Windows MSVC — the only platforms cpptrace builds on).

 ## Configuration